When working on branded content, a design system will define tokens such as colors and fonts that the whole team will use.

 Value type conversion

-After Effects expects color values to be a four dimensional array ([red, green, blue, alpha]
+After Effects expects color values to be a four dimensional array ([red, green, blue, alpha]), with each channel ranging from 0 to 1.

 This can make adding new colors complicated, as you need to have an understanding of After Effects expressions, adding risk of getting these conversion wrong.